Snow

 Stealth

 If there’s one subject in van forums that brings out the trolls, it’s stealth.
+It seems everyone has an opinion about it, and know-it-alls start to come out of the ether.

 The site Nomad Life says: